 She was probably in her mid-40s and quite attractive.
 And smart.
-She was a Vice President at Citibank so that also gave her some clout.
-More than all that, Colleen was a really nice person and we had a great relationship.
+She was a Vice President at Citibank, so that also gave her some clout.
+More than all that, Colleen was a charming person, and we had a great relationship.

 A great working relationship … as she was my boss.
 As in, I worked for her.

 I make the distinction because I had somewhat of an attitude about not being a male secretary.
-I was a pro about all things electronic, computerized or networked.
+I was a pro about all things electronic, computerized, or networked.
 And while others may work by the clock, I only do that if my pay is governed by the hour.
-I normally work by this criteria:
+I usually work by these criteria:

 - Did I get enough done today?

 - Do I have time to do more?

 If it Moved or Lit up, I Needed to Know How That Happened.

 Irene and I were somewhat birds of a feather in terms of word processing skills.
 She could type faster, but I could make the revisions faster.
 I had only been there for about four months, and Irene had been assigned about a week before me.
 We had developed a friendly but competitive relationship.

 When I arrived upstairs, she apparently knew a little about me by reputation.
 I was the guy on the first floor who used to say to our cadre of temps, “Bring me something that you think will take a couple of hours to revise, and I’ll send it back to you complete in a half-hour.”
 It’s not that I was fast.
 I just taught myself how to use the tools that I had to their fullest.
 I couldn’t do that now that I was on the 23rd floor working for a VP.